shopware/store-api-reference/docs/concepts/search-queries.md

 # Search Queries

-Many endpoints provide enhanced search functionality that you can use to thin down listing results, such as
+Many endpoints provide enhanced search functionality that can thin down listing results, such as:

  * Products
  * Orders
  * Payment methods

-Likely, the most interesting case for such queries the filtering of products, but it generalizes to many other searches within our system.
+Likely, the most interesting case for such queries is the filtering of products, but it generalizes to many other searches within your system.

-These search queries are defined using a criteria, which can be passed within the body of your `POST` or encoded as query parameters in any `GET` request.
+These search queries are defined using criteria, passed within the body of `POST` request, or encoded as query parameters in any `GET` request.

 > **How should I encode the criteria for `GET` requests?**
 >
-> Some API endpoints are using the `GET` method.
-In order to pass your search details here, you will have to encode and send them as query parameters.
-In PHP, the method [`http_build_query`](https://www.php.net/manual/en/function.http-build-query.php) will do the job for you.
+> Some API endpoints use the `GET` method.
+To pass your search details here, you must encode and send them as query parameters.
+The PHP method [`http_build_query`](https://www.php.net/manual/en/function.http-build-query.php) will do the job for you.
 >
 > For example:
 > ```json